mikewhitby/arduino-fiddling/README.md

 # Fiddling with Arduino #

-A bunch of Arduiono sketches which is just me basically fiddling around and getting used to it.
+A bunch of Arduino sketches which is just me basically fiddling around and getting used to it.